alainwolf/roll.urown.net/server/backup/borgmatic-setup.rst

 Initialize the the local network repository::

         $ sudo borgmatic init --config /etc/borgmatic/local-nas.yaml \
-            --encryption repokey-blake2 keyfile-blake2
+            --encryption keyfile-blake2

 The keyfile will be created and stored in the directory set by the configuration setting **borg_keys_directory**.
-If you didn't change the exmple provided above, you should find it in the :file:`/etc/borg/keys/` directory.
+If you didn't change the example provided above, you should find it in the :file:`/etc/borg/keys/` directory.